asifmdaano/30DaysJsChallenge/Day4- Loops/day4Readme.md

 #### Activity 5: Loop Control Statements

 - **Task 8:** Write a program to print numbers form 1 to 10, but skip the number 5 using the <code>continue</code> statement.
-- **Task 9:** Write a program to print numbers form 1 to 10, but stop the looop when the number is 7 using the <code> break</code> statement.
+- **Task 9:** Write a program to print numbers form 1 to 10, but stop the loop when the number is 7 using the <code> break</code> statement.

 ## Feature Request: